 Varnish is a gel-like substance that adheres to metal surfaces and can cause hot spots, increase in machine temperature and can result in filter plugging, micro-dieseling and can cause catastrophic failure.
 It’s important to test for varnish on turbines, compressors, hydraulics and large circulation and lube systems.
-We’ve turned to our expert, CLS and OMA I certified Data Analyst, Elaine Hepley, to explore varnish and the three different tests that are performed to identify varnish issues in fluid samples.
+We’ve turned to our expert, CLS and OMA I certified Data Analyst, Elaine Hepley, to explore varnish and the Membrane Patch Colorimetry (MPC) test conducted to detect it as well as two other tests that can help identify varnish formation potential.

 - Membrane Patch Colorimetry (MPC) ASTM D7843